 Retaining a good balance between investment in the business, a strong capital structure and attractive shareholder returns remains a priority.

-During the first nine months of 2022, Novartis repurchased a total of 94.2 million shares for USD 8.1 billion on the SIX Swiss Exchange second trading line, including 83.3 million shares (USD 7.2 billion) under the up-to USD 15 billion share buyback announced in December 2021 and 10.9 million shares (USD 0.9 billion) to mitigate dilution related to participation plans of associates.
-In addition, 1.3 million shares (for an equity value of USD 0.1 billion) were repurchased from associates.
-In the same period, 11.6 million shares (for an equity value of USD 0.7 billion) were delivered as a result of options exercised and share deliveries related to participation plans of associates.
-Consequently, the total number of shares outstanding decreased by 83.9 million versus December 31, 2021.
-These treasury share transactions resulted in an equity decrease of USD 7.5 billion and a net cash outflow of USD 7.9 billion.
+During the first half of 2022, Novartis repurchased a total of 61.7 million shares for USD 5.4 billion on the SIX Swiss Exchange second trading line under the up-to USD 15 billion share buyback announced in December 2021.
+In addition, 1.2 million shares (for an equity value of USD 0.1 billion) were repurchased from employees.
+In the same period, 10.8 million shares (for an equity value of USD 0.5 billion) were delivered as a result of options exercised and share deliveries related to participation plans of employees.
+Novartis aims to offset the dilutive impact from equity based participation plans of employees over the remainder of the year.
+Consequently, the total number of shares outstanding decreased by 52.1 million versus December 31, 2021.
+These treasury share transactions resulted in an equity decrease of USD 5.0 billion and a net cash outflow of USD 5.2 billion.

-As of September 30, 2022, net debt increased to USD 7.7 billion compared to USD 0.9 billion at December 31, 2021.
-The increase was mainly due to the USD 7.5 billion annual dividend payment and net cash outflow for treasury share transactions of USD 7.9 billion, partially offset by USD 8.4 billion free cash flow during the first nine months of 2022.
+As of June 30, 2022, net debt increased to USD 9.5 billion compared to USD 0.9 billion at December 31, 2021.
+The increase was mainly due to the USD 7.5 billion annual dividend payment and net cash outflow for treasury share transactions of USD 5.2 billion, partially offset by USD 4.2 billion free cash flow during the first half of 2022.

-As of Q3 2022, the long-term credit rating for the company is A1 with Moody’s Investors Service and AA- with S&P Global Ratings.
+As of Q2 2022, the long-term credit rating for the company is A1 with Moody’s Investors Service and AA- with S&P Global Ratings.

 |Innovative Medicines||Sales expected to grow mid single digit

 Core operating income expected to grow mid to high single digit, ahead of sales